M-T3K/M88K/README.md

 ### Syntax Highlighting

-An Early form of Syntax Highlighting is available.
-I'm still working on it.
-So far it is very basic.
+Syntax Highlighting is available, and almost complete.
 You need to configure the extension to work with the extension you want from within Visual Studio Code for Syntax highlighting to work.
+If you have a request, please, comment on the github page.

 ### Text Manipulation

 The following functions manipulate selected text:

 - **endianTransform**: Changes the endian mode of a hex number.
 - **addHex**: Adds '0x' at the beginning of a string.
 - **hexToDec**: Converts from Hexadecimal to Decimal.
 Modes: Little Endian, Big Endian